keboola/waii-integration/README.md

 - `waii-sdk-py` - SDK for interacting with WAII API
 - `kbcstorage` - Client for Keboola Storage API
 - `requests` - HTTP library for API requests
-- `python-dotenv` - For loading environment variables from .env files